lambdaisland/kaocha/doc/08_plugins.md

  :kaocha.plugin.profiling/profiling? true}
 ```

-## Memory Profiling
+## GC Profiling

-The memory profiling plugin works like the profiling plugin, but for memory usage.
+The gc profiling plugin works like the profiling plugin, but for memory usage.
 It works by measuring the amount of memory in use before and after each test.

 JVM garbage collectors makes measuring memory usage difficult.
 Collection can happen at any time, including in the middle of a test.
 That means